modernistik/parse-stack/README.md

 end
 ```

-##### `:alias => (true|false)`
+##### `:alias`
+A boolean property.
 It is highly recommended that this is set to true, which is the default.
 This option allows for the generation of the additional accessors with the value of `:field`.
 By allowing two accessors methods, aliased to each other, allows for easier importing and automatic object instantiation based on Parse object JSON data into the Parse::Object subclass.

-##### `:symbolize => (true|false)`
+##### `:symbolize`
+A boolean property.
 This option is only available for fields with data type of `:string`.
 This allows you to utilize the values for this property as symbols instead of the literal strings, which is Parse's storage format.
 This feature is useful if a particular property represents a set of enumerable states described in string form.
 As an example, if you have a `Post` object which has a set of publish states stored in Parse as "draft","scheduled", and "published" - we can use ruby symbols to make our code easier.

 ```ruby
 class Post < Parse::Object